h2non/videoshow/README.md

   })
 ```

-The images should be squared before use.
+The images should all have the same dimensions.
 Take a look to the [programmatic API](#api) for more details

 ## Command-line interface